inkVerb/vrk-u18/README.md

 `sudo ./upvrk $DESKTOP_SESSION`

+Note: Update version numbers reference the framework.
+Ongoing updates continue for the surfer and boss, etc job scripts.
+Framework needs rated, sequential alteration, which is why "version" numbers apply to them.
+Any update will update job scripts, regardless of the current version number.

 ## Where stuff is
 - Your "Work" folder (whatever you set in govrk) syncs your docs in your cloud folder (whatever you set in govrk).